kgalli/change_route53_a_record/README.md

 # Areas to improve

+* The most important area to improve are tests.
+I skipped those because this is just a proof of concept.
+Any further use should include tests.
 * The used schema for the DNS A record is fix but should implemented in a more flexible manner.
 It would be nice to have more control instead of `instance_name.stack_name.domain`.
 A possible solution to this problem